Sadky, Sumy Raion

-Sadky is a village in Ukraine, in Yunakivka rural hromada, Sumy Raion, Sumy Oblast.
+Sadky (Садки) is a village in Ukraine, in Yunakivka rural hromada, Sumy Raion, Sumy Oblast.
 Until 2016, the local government body was Yunakivka Village Council.

 Geography

 The village of Sadky is located 4 km from the village of Yunakivka and 5 km from the border with Russia.
 The village is surrounded by a large forest.

 History

 On June 12, 2020, in accordance with the Resolution of the Cabinet of Ministers of Ukraine No. 723-r "On the Determination of Administrative Centers and Approval of Territories of Territorial Communities of Sumy Region", it became part of the Yunakivka settlement hromada.

 On July 19, 2020, as a result of the administrative-territorial reform and liquidation of the Sumy Raion (1923—2020), the village became part of the newly formed Sumy Raion.

 Russo-Ukrainian War

-On February 7, 2023, the occupiers shelled the village.
+On February 7, 2023, the village was shelled by Russian forces.

 On May 24, 2024, 5 explosions were recorded in the village from Russian forces, which is believed to be a 120 mm mortar.

 On August 4, 2024, the settlement was subjected to another shelling by Russian forces.
 According to the information of the OK "North", 1 explosion was recorded, believed to be a 120 mm mortar.

 On August 10, 2024, the village was subjected to Russian attacks.
-According to the Operational Command North, 2 explosions were recorded, probably KAB.
+According to the Operational Command North, 2 explosions were recorded, probably KAB glide bombs.

+By 30 August 2026, Russian forces claimed to have captured the village.